-Apprentice training programs are an option to secure future resourcing requirements but plans have not been approved by Eastland Group.
+Apprentice training programs are an option to secure future resourcing requirements.
+The programs implemented by Contractors are supported by Eastland Group

 Given the steady state projections of asset renewal the current personnel levels are insufficient to carry out all of the work.